sudo-adduser-jordan/sudo-adduser-jordan.github.io/src/content/posts/eve-online.md

 First make sure you hardware meets the specifications listed [*here*](https://support.eveonline.com/hc/en-us/articles/5885219196828-System-Requirements).

-Then choose a *distribution* and a listed option. *It doesn't matter which distribution*, they all will work with the correct configurations.
+Then choose a <mark>distribution</mark> and a listed option. *It doesn't matter which distribution*, they all will work with the correct configurations.

 The only difference is the chosen *package manager* and the *source* of the binaries.

 Some are more difficult to configure than others.

-*No, it does not matter what linux distribution you use*
+<mark>No, it does not matter what linux distribution you use</mark>

 The only way you will gain any performance from your hardware is by compiling the programs you are executing.